 A dog allergy is nothing to be sneezed at

-The good news is that there are plenty of hypoallergenic breeds, and we list them here.
+The good news is that there are plenty of hypoallergenic dog breeds.